Potterton Boiler Troubleshooting: Common faults (with costs to fix)

 #1 Problem: Low Boiler Pressure (E119 Fault Code)

 Low boiler pressure is a very common Potterton boiler problem that occurs in all boilers and not just the Potterton models.
-If your Potterton boilers pressures drop too low, it will stop working and display the E119 error code.
+If your Potterton boiler pressures drop too low, it will stop working and display the E119 error code.

 If your boiler drops suddenly, it may be a sign of a significant problem, in which case you should consult a Gas Safe Engineer at your earliest convenience.